memugal33/Hydrology_and_Erosion_WEPP/README.md

-# Hydrology_and_Erosion_WEPP
+# Summary

-This repository consists of preprocessing and postprocessing scripts in both python and r for running wepp and analysis of results.
+This repository consists of preprocessing and postprocessing scripts in both python and r for running WEPP and analysis of results.